PTsolvers/GPU4GEO/_pubbot/README.md

 Keeps [publications.md](../publications.md) up to date.
 Two GitHub workflows use it:

-- **Weekly scan** ([PubScan.yml](../.github/workflows/PubScan.yml)): every Monday, finds recent papers by the people in [people.toml](people.toml) that use the Julia stack in [config.toml](config.toml), and opens a pull request that adds them.
-A new scan is skipped while the previous pull request is open.
+- **Scan** ([PubScan.yml](../.github/workflows/PubScan.yml)): on the 1st and 15th of each month, finds recent
+  papers by the people in [people.toml](people.toml) that use the Julia stack in [config.toml](config.toml), and opens a pull request that adds them.
+A scan is skipped while the previous pull request is open.
 - **Add a publication** issue form ([PubAdd.yml](../.github/workflows/PubAdd.yml)): repository collaborators paste DOIs, and a pull request with the formatted entries is opened.